GuySartorelli/local-dev/README.md

 - Use `git-set-remotes` to automatically add remotes for silverstripe forks.
   This will probably eventually be replaced with a dev-tools command.

+### Shortcuts
+There are some (currently undocumented) shortcuts for common tasks such as running composer commands or dev/build.
+Check out `src/App/Application.php` to see what those are.

 ## Development

 ### PHP Versions